 Developing Staff for Commissioning Operations

-The Commissioning Unit employs staff from the Philippines, India, Europe, America, and other places outside Japan.
+The Commissioning Department employs staff from the Philippines, India, Europe, America, and other places outside Japan.
 They receive technical training at CGH in matters ranging from safety, the environment, security, and planning of plant test operations, to implementation of said test operations.
 Then they are dispatched to construction projects as on-site staff specialized in preparation for test operation.
 These engineers contribute to project execution as well as to business and growth in other countries.

 Developing Staff for Risk Management

-Corporate Risk Management Division has begun deploying safety, quality, environment, information security, compliance, and crisis management measures globally, providing its services to the entire Chiyoda Group.
+Corporate Management Division has begun deploying safety, quality, environment, information security, compliance, and crisis management measures globally, providing its services to the entire Chiyoda Group.
 The First Summit of the Risk Management Division (RMD), held in July 2016, also marked the start of an RMD program to share its personnel concerned with the risk management within the Group.
 As an initial part of this effort, a global operation platform (GOP) task was started up at the Group headquarters.

 During FY2016, quality management coordinators and information security coordinators from CPh were dispatched to CGH for a period of four months each.
 After that, information security coordinators were dispatched from Chiyoda Almana Engineering LLC.

 Chiyoda & Public Works Co., Ltd. (CPW) is preparing for acquiring ISO 9001 (QMS) certification, and CGH is providing full backup for this effort.
 We therefore hosted a representative from CPW for two months of training not only to support CPW in acquiring QMS certification but also to develop human resources for QMS maintenance and management after receiving the certification.
 Back in CPW, she will be a staff member with a key responsibility for tasks relating to QMS certification acquisition.
 CPW aims to eventually obtain management systems certification in safety, environment, and information security as well.